Pakhuis de Zwijger (grote zaal) | Amsterdam

 Open Source Researcher Bellingcat (UK)

 The event will be moderated by IJsbrand van Veelen.
+Eva Hilhorst (Drawing the Times) will be live illustrator during this evening.

 Interested in joining this DIT WORDT HET NIEUWS?
 The entrance is 15 euros per person.
 Reservations can be made here.